Tokyo International School

-Tokyo International School is an international school in Minami Azabu, Minato, Tokyo, Japan.
+Tokyo International School is a co-ed IB World international school in Minami Azabu, Minato, Tokyo, Japan.
+Offering the IB PYP, MYP & DP for students aged 5–18 years old.

-It was founded in 1997 by parents who wanted to provide an education for their children.
-The school contains a pre-school, elementary and middle school with a total student population of approximately 360 students, representing over 60 nationalities.
-The 50 full-time faculty members come from 13 countries.
+It was founded in 1997 to "provide a diverse, child-centered and inquiry-based education."
+The school contains a lower & upper school for students from Kindergarten to High School (K-G12), with a total student population of approximately 470 students representing over 70 nationalities.
 Instruction is in English and the school follows the International Baccalaureate Organization curriculum guidelines.
 It is accredited by New England Association of Schools and Colleges and the Council of International Schools.
-TIS is also a Columbia University Readers and Writers 'Project' school.
-This means it receives regular visits on an annual basis from teacher trainers from Columbia University.
 Admission guidelines are designed to ensure each class has no more than 20 students.
-Located in the Minami Azabu area of central Tokyo, it is one of the few internationally accredited international schools in the center of the city.
-The TIS Mission is to 'To nurture confident, open-minded, independently thinking, and well-balanced inquirers for global responsibility'.
+Located in the Minami Azabu area of central Tokyo, it is one of the few internationally accredited IB World international schools in the center of the city.
+The TIS Mission: "We are a truly international community with a student-centered focus, dedicated to holistic wellbeing and meaningful learning."

-The Good Schools Guide International called it "A lively, imaginative school."
+The Good Schools Guide International called it "lively and imaginative."

 History

 In 1997, American-Japanese husband and wife Patrick Newell and Ikuko Tsuboya-Newell started Tokyo International School to provide an education for their two daughters.
 Starting with 12 students and one classroom, the school moved twice in the Meguro area of Tokyo before moving to Shirokane in 2000.
 In March 2004, due to a growing number of students, the school moved to a new location in Tamachi, the site of the recently vacated Nankai Elementary School.
 The schoolyard was resurfaced and the building was reinforced and painted a distinctive blue, orange, and yellow before the school moved in.
 After ten years at the Tamachi location, in August 2013 the school moved to its current location in Minami-Azabu.
+The school began offering Grade 10 courses in August 2023 to complete its IB MYP programme.

+In August 2025 the school began offering the IB Diploma (IBDP) Grade 11, these students will continue into Grade 12 IBDP in the following academic year 2026/27.
+The first graduating students will be in 2027.

+In August 2026, Tokyo International School will move to its new campus location in Takanawa Gateway City.

 Students

-Students at Tokyo International School come from over 3 countries.
+Students at Tokyo International School come from over 70 countries.
 No nationality makes up more than 20% of the student body.
-Most students are children of expatriate parents working for multi-national companies or foreign diplomatic missions in Tokyo on 2-5 year posts.
+The largest represented nationalities as of 2025 are the United States and Japan, followed by Australia, South Korea and China.

 Teachers

-The Teachers at Tokyo International School generally have lived in 2-3 countries with most being from the United States.
-The school is planning to remove kindergarten from the 2023–2024 school year to replace with 11th grade.
+Teachers at Tokyo International School come from all over the world with over 18 nationalities being represented.
+The largest represented nationalities as of 2025 being the United States, Japan, Canada, UK and Australia.